23 April 2016

 So, with much trepidation, we linked our arms, clutched on to each other and inched our way to the edge of the water.

 The whole scene was perfect for a horror film.
-One where the grudgeful and malicious evil sprit surge out of the dark water without warning, and drag the unsuspecting victim to a watery demise.
+One where the grudgeful and malicious evil spirit surge out of the dark water without warning, and drag the unsuspecting victim to a watery demise.

 After a brief “appreciation” of the waterfall, Aileen and I headed towards a small cluster of shuttered shops nearby.

 That’s when things got from creepy to outright sinister.

 For no apparent reason, my brand new, fully-charged digital camera kept hanging whenever I tried to shoot a photo of those shops.
 I restarted the camera and tried again.

 My camera just refused to work.

 Aileen tried using her digital camera too.
 But the photos either turned out too dark or too blur.

 The best photo she managed to take was this…